martincostello/blog/source/2024-05-02-look-ma-no-hands-publishing-containers-with-the-dotnet-sdk.html.md

 post: [_Where does your software (really) come from?_][github-attestation].

-Adding in an attestation that others (or ourselves) can use to verify our container image is really simple and builds on top of the additional hardening me made to our container image at runtime as part of our publishing process.
+Adding in an attestation that others (or ourselves) can use to verify our container image is really simple and builds on top of the additional hardening we made to our container image at runtime as part of our publishing process.

 First we add a small [MSBuild target][msbuild-target] that runs after the container image is published (the `PublishContainer` target).